hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 ### 3.1 Query ID

 Query execution is a distributed process that spans one or more nodes.
-Every query execution is assigned with a unique ID which is propagated to participating members.
-The ID is unique cluster-wide.
+Every query execution has a cluster-wide unique ID which is propagated to participating members.
+The query ID has the following structure.

-We thus define the query ID as follows.

 *Snippet 1: Query ID*
 ```java